eng-mohamed-ibrahem/better_one/README.md

 The app also tracks elapsed time for tasks and total elapsed time across all tasks, saving everything in local storage.
 Send notifications to other users when tasks are completed.

+## Documentation

+The app is a simple task management app.
+It helps users to stay motivated and focused while working on their tasks.
+The app provides the following functionalities:

+### Task Management

+* Users can create, edit, delete, and complete tasks.
+* Tasks can be saved locally for easy access.

+### Notifications

+* Users receive notifications when tasks are created.
+* Users can receive notifications when tasks are completed.

+### Motivation

+* The app integrated random quotes for tasks to help users focus and improve motivation.

+### Tracking

+* The app tracks elapsed time for each task and provides total elapsed time across all tasks.

+### Multi-Language Support

+* The app supports multiple languages including English and Arabic.

+### Theme

+* The app supports multiple themes including light, dark, and system theme.

+### Settings

+* Users can control notification settings, search settings, theme settings, and language settings.

+### Internet Connection

+* The app can handle scenarios without internet connection.

+### User Authentication

+* Users can login using their Google account.
+* User data is saved in Cloud Firestore.

+### Search Functionality

+* Users can search for tasks by status, date, title, or description.

+### Complete Implementation

+* The app supports Firebase Authentication for user authentication.

 ## Key Features of the App

 * Create, edit, delete, and complete tasks.